collective/collective.carousel/README.txt

 a content carousel to a folder, the same carousel will not be shown on any object within that folder.
-At the same time if you add a carousel portlet on a folder, that portlet will be shown for all objects within the folder that don't explicitely block parent portlets.
+At the same time if you add a carousel portlet on a folder, that portlet will be shown for all objects within the folder that don't explicitly block parent portlets.

 Tips
 ====